 How to resize partition in Windows 11 computer with NIUBI Partition Editor:

 Right click any NTFS and FAT32 partition (here is D:) and select Resize/Move Volume.
 You have two choices in the pop-up window.

 Option 1: Drag left border towards right, or enter an amount of space in the box of "Unallocated space before".

 This partition will be shrunk to the right and Unallocated space will be made on the left side.

-After getting Unallocated space, you may either create new volume(s) or combine to another partition.
-If you want to extend C drive partition, follow Choice 1 to shrink D drive and make Unallocated space on the left.
-If you want to extend E drive, follow Choice 2 to make Unallocated space on the right of D drive.
+After getting Unallocated space, you may either create new volume(s) or combine it to other partition(s).
+If you want to extend C drive partition, follow Option 1 to shrink D drive and make Unallocated space on the left.
+If you want to extend E drive, follow Option 2 to make Unallocated space on the right of D drive.
 After that, follow the corresponding method: